EvaMaeRey/doublecrochet/README.md

 prior) to the rendered output.**

-The package is experimental, and now focused a case where there are natural breakpoints – slideshows\!
+The package is experimental, and now focused a case where there are natural breakpoints – slideshows!
 Quoted source is be presented on a slide, then the rendered content is shown.
-Yay\!
+Yay!

 Inspiration for this project was creating [Easy Flipbooks Recipes](https://evamaerey.github.io/flipbooks/flipbook_recipes#1) where